cpp-for-yourself/lectures-and-homeworks/lectures/lambdas.md

 ```
 Note, that just to show that this is possible, we call the lambda in-place right after declaring it.

-And, on that note, now that we've discussed most of the syntax we use for lambdas, we can see that `[](){}()` from the thumbnail of the video is just a definition of a lambda that has an empty capture list, no arguments, empty body, which is called in-place right after creation (doing nothing of course).
+And, on that note, now that we've discussed most of the syntax we use for lambdas, we can see that `[](){}()` from the start of this video is just a definition of a lambda that has an empty capture list, no arguments, empty body, which is called in-place right after creation (doing nothing of course).
 This lambda is totally useless, apart from the entertainment it provides :wink:

 ## When to use lambdas
 All in all, lambdas are neat and efficient.
 If we need a callable object to pass to some function and we don't think we'll ever want to reuse it, like in our example with sorting, lambdas should be our go-to tool.

 Another typical use-case for lambdas is in situations when we find ourselves writing a long function and we end up outlining each logical step we take by a comment.
-Just to illustrate this, let's have a look at a small example code for, say, creating a sandwich.
-This process takes a bunch of steps, we need to prepare the bread, prepare the ingredients, and finally assemble the sandwich:
+I'm sure we've all seen code like this, but just to illustrate this, let's have a look at a small example code for, say, creating a sandwich.
+This process takes a bunch of steps, we need to prepare the bread, prepare the ingredients, and finally assemble the sandwich.
+Here we outline each step with a comment that corresponds to our actions.
 <!--
 `CPP_SETUP_START`
 #include <string>